 That’s why you need the best de facto lawyers in Melbourne, professionals who are well-versed in the Family Law Act 1975 and have a track record of handling family law matters.

-- Divorce & Separation: Legal assistance for ending a de facto relationship, similar to divorce proceedings.
+- De facto separation & divorce: Legal assistance for ending a de facto relationship, similar to divorce proceedings.

 - Property Matters: Help with the division of assets and property settlements between de facto partners.

 - IVO – Intervention Order: Legal support for intervention orders, which may be relevant in cases involving domestic violence or harassment.

 - Consent Orders: Assistance formalising agreements between de facto partners, often related to property or child custody.

 - Child Custody Lawyers: Legal advice and representation for matters involving child custody between de facto partners.

 - Prenups & Binding Financial Agreements: Help with financial agreements between de facto partners, similar to prenuptial marriage agreements.

 Why You Should Trust Our De Facto Relationship Lawyers